John-Titor/os9-m68k-ports/README.md

 Ports will generally produce ROM images in `CMDS/BOOTOBJS/ROMBUG` with the ROM debugger, and `CMDS/BOOTOBJS/NOBUG` without.
-These images contain the ROM bootloader, and may also contain a bootfile for direct booting from ROM.
+These images contain the ROM bootloader, and may also contain the debugger (ROMBUG) and a bootfile for direct booting from ROM.

 Additional bootfiles may be produced in `CMDS/BOOTOBJS/BOOTFILES`.
 See the per-port documentation for details regarding bootfiles and descriptors that